Affiliate links on Android Authority may earn us a commission. Learn more.

 To put the discussion in some perspective, iMessage is far from the most widely used message app on a global scale.
-That title belongs to Whatsapp, with some 2 billion monthly active global users in October 2021, according to Statista.
-Followed by Facebook Messenger (1.3 billion) and WeChat (1.2 billion), then QQ (591 million), Telegram (550 million), and Snapchat (538 million).
+That title belongs to Whatsapp, with some 2 billion monthly active global users in February 2022, according to Statista.
+Followed by WeChat (1.2 billion), Facebook Messenger (988 million), then QQ (574 million), Snapchat (557 million), and Telegram (550 million).
 Unfortunately, no comparative data for iMessage exists.
 Some estimates suggest close to 1.3 billion users, but as iMessage is the iPhone’s default SMS app, any user that receives a text message or just plain old spam could be counted among those numbers.

-Regional trends from November 2021 confirm a diverse range of messaging apps in use around the world.
-WhatsApp claims the most use in 53 countries, spanning Europe, India, and South America.
-WeChat is the platform of choice in China, Viber is particularly popular in Bulgaria, Greece, and Ukraine, and Telegram is widely used in Argentina, Isreal, and Spain.
+Regional trends from May 2022 confirm a diverse range of messaging apps in use around the world.
+WhatsApp claims the most use in 60 countries, spanning Europe, India, and South America.
+WeChat is the platform of choice in China, while Viber is particularly popular in Bulgaria, Greece, and Ukraine.
+Telegram is widely used in Armenia, Jordan, and Cambodia.

 Facebook messenger may be the most popular US platform today but Gen Z is gravitating towards iPhone-exclusivity.